-Paying for cooling systems is very expensive, especially if you mine on a large scale.
+Paying for cooling systems is very expensive, primarily if you mine on a large scale.
 The Quebec climate reduces the need for coolers as the heat produced escapes into the cold air.

 Contact us to learn how you can start your journey.